 1 appears to me that there might be two copies here, although I don't think 2 I would have ordered two copies.
 The copy would have either been the 3 eBundle or the condensed version.
 4 THE COURT: Right.
 So then with respect to Mr. Kirkendall 5 who is, I guess, Plaintiffs' economic expert, the if I understand the 6 parties the Defendants shared the cost of his deposition, and so it's not 7 his fee does not appear under experts that you are claiming, rather 8 that appears in these other charges, because he's not your expert, and 9 you have to pay him 10 MR. EVANS: Correct.
 11 THE COURT: to appear.
 12 MR. EVANS: Correct.
 13 THE COURT: Okay.
 And so that was I believe there's, I 14 think, \$1,000 charge for him to appear at his 15 MR. EVANS: That was the 16 THE COURT: the deposition appearance fee?
 17 MR. EVANS: That was the minimum charge.
 18 THE COURT: Okay.
 Great.
 Thanks.
 And so with respect to 19 you also had your because I saw that appeared under expert witness, 20 so I wasn't sure if you were charging did you have your own expert 21 witness or was that just 22 MR. EVANS: Okay.
 Well, what we did is we chose not to 23 disclose our expert 24 THE COURT: Uh-huh.
-25 MR. EVANS: because we found there were significant
+25 MR. EVANS: because we found there were significant 12

 1 problems with Mr. Kirkendall's analysis that we could make without 2 incurring an expert fee.
 3 THE COURT: Uh-huh.
 4 MR. EVANS: So that's something that we chose not to do as 5 the Local, although we did discuss an expert, and we chose not to 6 disclose him.
 So the fee that you're talking about is the appearance fee 7 for Mr. Kirkendall, which is separate from the transcript fee.
 So those are 8 two separate charges.
 9 THE COURT: Okay.
 I think that with respect to the Local's 10 charges, I think those were all the questions that I had.
 Yeah, I think 11 those were the questions that I had.
 Okay.
 Thank you.
 12 MR. EVANS: Sure.
 13 THE COURT: All right.
 So then with respect to on the 14 phone with respect to SEIU International, Mr. Cohen.
 15 MR. COHEN: Thank you, Your Honor.
 I would like to 16 respond to a few of Plaintiffs' points, and then make myself available for 17 questions.
 18 First, it's my I'm licensed in Nevada.
 I don't maintain an 19 office in the state, which is my understanding is that is why our offices 20 required to have local counsel.
 We were required to have counsel in the 21 state to receive correspondence and mail inside the state.
 Mr. James' 22 office has served that purpose, but in terms of 23 THE COURT: Okay.
-So 24 MR. COHEN: the substantive work on behalf application where he was required to be present with you, so, you know, a party with out-of-state counsel is -- and they have a pro hac vice, then they're required to have their counsel with them.
-Since you're admitted that's not a requirement, it is simply the Supreme Court rule that requires there be local counsel for service in the state if you don't maintain your office, even though you are admitted?
+So 24 MR. COHEN: the substantive work on behalf 25 THE COURT: in other words it was not a pro hac vice